rharmdev/SimText/README.md

 # SimText
+## RharmDev
-Simple text editor made in Python and KivyMD
+Simple text editor made in Python and the KivyMD framework.